mang0kitty/blog-1/content/post/designing_human_systems.md

 strategically introduce velocity and observability into the projects which need it most.

 > SREs work by carefully and deliberately tackling the systemic weaknesses which other teams within your
-> organization are unable to deal with.
+> organization are unable, or un-incentivized, to deal with.

 ## My Manifesto
 This is a pretty long post, so let me try and sum up my views on being an SRE in a few words.